wjwwood/dotfiles/README.md

 # oh-my-zsh theme

+The ZSH theme should be set automatically because it is stored in `_custom.oh-my-zsh/themes/wjwwood.zsh-theme`.

-Once oh-my-zsh is installed, cp or link the `oh-my-zsh/themese/wjwwood.zsh-theme` file from this repository into the `~/.oh-my-zsh/themes` folder.
+However, if it is not, `cp` or link the `_custom.oh-my-zsh/themes/wjwwood.zsh-theme` file from this repository into the `~/.oh-my-zsh/themes` folder.

 # Sublime Text 3